vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### CREATURE_SPELL_POWER

-- value: Spell Power of offensive spell cast unit, divided by 100. ie. Faerie Dragons have value fo 500, which gives them 5 Spell Power for each unit in the stack.
+- value: Spell Power of offensive spell cast unit, multiplied by 100. ie. Faerie Dragons have value fo 500, which gives them 5 Spell Power for each unit in the stack.

 ### CREATURE_ENCHANT_POWER